Doing business in Norway? Get ready to disclose on human rights

 New Norwegian Transparency Act makes company reporting on human rights and working conditions no longer voluntary but obligatory.

-From July 1st 2022 larger enterprises located in Norway or with business activities in Norway will be legally required to openly disclose their human rights impacts and efforts for decent working conditions.
-Further companies will legally be obligated to respond to information requested of the public on human rights and working conditions.
+Since July 1st 2022 larger enterprises located in Norway or with business activities in Norway are legally required to openly disclose their human rights impacts and efforts for decent working conditions.
+Further companies are legally obligated to respond to information requested of the public on human rights and working conditions.

-It is estimated that the law will immediately apply to about 8,830 enterprises, which includes companies with two of the following three conditions:
+It is estimated that the law immediately applies to about 8,830 enterprises, which includes companies with two of the following three conditions:

 1. sales revenues: NOK 70 million